 Professor Dieter Wolke, one of the co-authors of the study, said: “An easy, five-minute raisin game task represents a promising new tool for follow-up assessments to predict attention regulation and learning in pre-term and term-born children.

 “The results also point to potential innovative avenues to early intervention after pre-term birth.”

-Julia Jaekel, lead author of the study and also assistant professor of child and family studies at the University of Tennessee, Knoxville, said: “This new finding is a key piece in the puzzle of long-term underachievement after pre-term birth”.
+Julia Jaekel, lead author of the study and also assistant professor of child and family studies at the University of Tennessee, Knoxville, in the US, said: “This new finding is a key piece in the puzzle of long-term underachievement after pre-term birth”.

 The study used data collected on 558 children born in Germany in 1985.
-They were assessed for self-control at 20 months and this was analyzed against their academic performance at age eight.
+They were assessed for self-control at 20 months and this was analysed against their academic performance at age eight.

-The study, Pre-term Toddlers’ Inhibitory Control Abilities Predict Attention Regulation and Academic Achievement at Age 8 Years, was published in the November 2015 issue of The Journal of Pediatrics.
+The study, Pre-term Toddlers’ Inhibitory Control Abilities Predict Attention Regulation and Academic Achievement at Age 8 Years, will be published in the November issue of The Journal of Pediatrics.